navanchauhan/navanchauhan.github.io/Content/posts/2025-01-12-my-interpretation-of-the-poem-if.md

 draft: false
 ---

-# Interpreting If— by Kipling
+# My Interpretation of If—

 I wouldn’t really consider myself a stoic person, nor have I finished Meditations by Marcus Aurelius yet.
 However, one thing that has influenced me is the poem If.
 Praise the NCERT syllabus coordinator for assigning this poem to 6th graders because I genuinely feel that it has shaped the way I live my life.
 I am aware that Kipling was a flawed person,<label for="sn-1" class="sidenote-toggle sidenote-number"></label>
 <input type="checkbox" id="sn-1" class="sidenote-toggle" />